 Local Lemon: this was by far the best lemon ice cream I had ever had.
 I paired it with a dark forest fruit ice cream in a cone.

-My boyfriend had the local flavour, Cinque Terre (white chocolate, mascarpone and fruits of the forest), which tasted a little flavourless.
+My boyfriend had the local flavor, Cinque Terre (white chocolate, mascarpone and fruits of the forest), which tasted a little flavorless.
 Because this is called their signature ice cream and it failed miserably, this gelateria got benched.
 We both thought the cone was a bit stale.

 Costs: 2 scoops on a cone: €2,50